 The youth and family support service is located in Brisbane.
-We help young people and their families who live in the Brisbane region and young people who are visiting the region (particularly the inner city) who have contact with police.
+We help young people and their families who live in the Brisbane region.

 No one has to meet with our service if they do not want to.
 We can work with some members of your family even though others may not want to be involved.

 How the support service works